TeamHarTex/HarTex/README.md

 Below is a brief summary on the individual folders (detailed documentation for each are in the individual directories):

+- `database-schema`: the database schema specification for the bot
 - `discord-frontend`: the source code of the Discord bot